mhutch/mhutch.github.io/_posts/2011-03-11-monodevelop-tips-build-actions.md

 You can also define arbitrary build actions, and if your project uses the MSBuild build engine, you can write custom tasks to process files with particular build actions.

 There are various ways to set files' build actions.
 When files are first added to the project from templates, they will have an appropriate build action set by the template.
-When files are added from the <em>Add Files</em> dialog, they will have the default build action for that file type, unless you explicitly override it using the combobox in the dialog.
+When files are added from the _Add Files_ dialog, they will have the default build action for that file type, unless you explicitly override it using the combobox in the dialog.

 <a href="/files/images/md-tips/build-action-override-default.png" rel="lightbox[md_tips_build_actions]" title="Overriding the default build action when adding files"><img src="/files/images/md-tips/t/build-action-override-default.png" alt="Overriding the default build action when adding files" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>